luigisaetta/hf-audio-datasets/README.md

 # HF Audio Datasets
-This repo contains all the work done to prepare utility for creating audio datasets from files, and checking audio
+This repo contains all the work done to prepare utilities for creating audio datasets from files, and checking audio